lowRISC/sonata-system/sw/cheri/cap_modification_instructions_testing/capability_modification_reference_guide.md

 ## CSetBoundsExact

-`CSetBoundsExact` sets precise new bounds for a capability `cap`, using an integer value corresponding to the new length as input.
+`CSetBoundsExact` sets new bounds for a capability `cap`, using an integer value corresponding to the new length as input.
 Unlike `CSetBounds`, this instruction will fail (clear the tag bit), if the requested bounds cannot be represented exactly due to coding constraints.
 The resulting capability is set to `cap` with its:
 - base field replaced with `cap.address`
 - length field replaced with the integer input.

-This test ensures that `cap.address` is within the bounds of `cap` and that the integer input value to `CSetBounds` does not exceed the maximum permissible length of `cap`.
+This test ensures that `cap.address` is within the bounds of `cap` and that the integer input value to `CSetBoundsExact` does not exceed the maximum permissible length of `cap`.
 The test firstly sets `cap.address` to a random value within the bounds.
 The test then ensures that the integer input to `CSetBoundsExact` is less than or equal to the maximum permissible length (`cap.top - cap.addr`).

-The resulting bounds are always the same as the requested bounds.
-When this is not representable, the tag bit is cleared.

 The test takes two random 32-bit word inputs, called `rand_base` and `rand_length`, used to determine the base and length of the resulting capability `cd` respectively.
-The address of `cd` is calculated as $cap.address + (rand_base \bmod cap.length)$.
+The address of `cd` is calculated as $cap.base + (rand\_base \bmod cap.length)$.
-From this the value of the exponent `e` that will be used to represent the bounds internally is then calculated as the number of trailing zeroes of this address.
+From this the highest possible value of the exponent `e` that could be used to represent the bounds internally is then calculated by taking the number of trailing zeroes in the address and rounding it down to 24 if it is above 24 and down to 14 if it is above 14 and below 24.
-`e` cannot be greater than the number of trailing zeroes as the encoding of `base` will then not be exact (exactness is required for this instruction).
+The eventual `e` cannot be greater than the number of trailing zeroes as the encoding of `base` will then not be exact (exactness is required for this instruction to not clear the tag).
-`e` could be less than the number of trailing zeroes and this case is accounted for when `rand_length` is sufficiently small.
+The eventual `e` is less than the number of trailing of zeroes when the number of leading zeroes of the calculated length is greater than the proposed `e` calculated.

 ### Pseudocode

 ```
-new_address = cap.base + (rand_base % cap.range)
+cap.addr = cap.base + (rand_base % cap.range)
+e = ctz(cap.addr)
+if e > 14 and e < 24:
-ca0.addr = new_address
+    e = 14
+if e > 24:
-e = clz(cap.addr)
+    e = 24
 max_length_bounds = cap.top - cap.addr
 if max_length_bounds > 0:
 increment = rand_length % max_length_bounds
     max_length_alignment = 2 ^ (e + 9)
-    min_length_interval = 2^e
+    min_length_interval = 2 ^ e
     increment -= (increment % max_length_alignment)
     aligned_increment = increment - (increment % min_length_interval)
     csetboundsexact(cap, aligned_increment)